Louisville gives Jeff Brohm 6-year deal as football coach

 He accepted this time around because he had Purdue where he wanted it to be — and because it just felt right.

-“These things happen fast, and this is the time," Brohm said.
-"It’s a great opportunity.
+“These things happen fast, and this is the time," said Brohm, adding that he told Purdue AD Mike Bobinski that he would listen to Louisville when the job suddenly opened.
+“It’s a great opportunity.
 I always wanted to coach here and I loved playing here.
 I love living here.”

+Bobinski said Brohm informed him of his decision to take the Louisville job on Wednesday morning.
+The AD expressed gratitude to Brohm for rebuilding the program.

+“He’s helped us show some of the things that can get done here," Bobinski said.
+“We’ve energized our students and fan base and I know how much energy and effort Jeff, personally, put into this to make that happen.
+I think all of us here at Purdue should be appreciative of that.”

+Bobinski said Purdue co-defensive coordinator/secondary coach Ron English would join Brohm immediately.
+He also expected wide receivers coach Garrick McGee, a former Cardinals assistant, and running backs coach Chris Barclay to depart for Louisville.

+Offensive coordinator Brian Brohm, Jeff's younger brother, will remain with the Boilermakers through the Citrus Bowl as interim coach.

 Brohm's arrival marks the second high-profile hiring this year for athletic director Josh Heird, who looked to the school's legacy in both cases.
-In March as interim AD, he hired former Cardinal player and Kentucky assistant Kenny Payne as men’s basketball coach.
+In March as interim AD, he hired former Cardinals player and Kentucky assistant Kenny Payne as basketball coach.

 Heird became the permanent AD this summer and has now added the football coach that he's confident wants to be there for the long haul.

-“I’ve been in the AD role for 366 days, and Jeff, you’ve made my life hard for 365 of them," Heird joked, referring to the ongoing clamor for Brohm that he finally silenced.
-“All kidding aside, this is an exciting day for the University of Louisville and our city.
-Today, we welcome home coach Jeff Brohm to lead our football program.”
+“I’ve been in the AD role for 366 days, and Jeff, you’ve made my life hard for 365 of them," Heird said, referring to the ongoing public clamor for Brohm that he finally silenced.
+“All kidding aside, this is an exciting day for the University of Louisville and our city.”

 Brohm is 66-44 in his career, including a successful 30-10 stint at Western Kentucky from 2014-16.

-He has built a reputation for his offensive expertise, learning his craft while going 15-10 as a starter for the legendary Howard Schnellenberger at Louisville.
+He has built a reputation for his offensive expertise, learning his craft while going 15-10 as a starting QB under Howard Schnellenberger at Louisville.
 He later worked as Schnellenberger's assistant at Florida Atlantic.

 Brohm also assisted Petrino at Louisville and WKU before succeeding him as coach in Bowling Green, Kentucky, in 2014 and creating his own sterling head coaching profile.